top of page

 Shawn Ahmed is an award-winning actor, writer and producer based out of Toronto.
 His grade 4 teacher recognized his wild imagination and ability to engage his classmates, so she cast him as the lead in the school production of Grease.
 Thus, began his love for storytelling.
 Even while he earned a Specialist in Economics and Economic History at the University of Toronto, he found a way to perform; working on stages in the backs of bars, church basements, and at street festivals.

 He is known for balancing the line between comedy and drama, with a penchant for playing quirky character.
 Critics describe his work as “immensely sympathetic”, while some note his “quick wit”.
 One time in high school his friend yelled “Shawn’s weird!” and everyone ran away from him.
 The next day his peers had turned “Shawn’s Weird” into a song with an angelic three-part harmony (true story).
-These types of incidents and having the term “odd duck” levied towards him have made him wonder, “do I have the same curse as Keanu Reeves?
-Am I a character actor trapped in a leading man’s body?!”

 Notable credits include Star Trek: Strage New Worlds (Paramount+), So Help Me Todd (CBS), 'Twas the Night Before Christmas (Hallmark), Fallen Angels Murder Club Vol 1&2 (Lifetime Network), Coroner (CBC/The CW), Under the Christmas Tree (Lifetime Network), DC’s Legends of Tomorrow (The CW), Slasher (Chiller), Awake (Netflix), Twilight Zone (CBS), Love on Harbour Island (Hallmark), Hudson and Rex (City TV), Siren (Freeform), Rogue (Direct TV), Max and Shred (Nickelodeon), Saw VI (Lionsgate), Flight 93 (A&E), as well as the voice of Stephen Singh on Superhuman Public Radio.